Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 Catch the ferry from Pollonia to the island of Kimolos.
 Although this island is quiet compared to some of the Cyclades powerhouses like Mykonos or Santorini, it’s still perfectly charming with the benefit of being less touristy.
 Spend the day exploring the abandoned windmills, hiking the abundance of trails, walking around the chorio, or visiting the small fishing village of Goupa.

 Take a boat trip to the largest uninhabited island in the Aegean Sea.
 The island is brimming with pristine beaches and bays of sparkling sapphire, turquoise, and emerald waters.
-The island has few sights to see such as the Lighthouse of Polyaigos on the east side of the island and the remnants of the Church of Virgin Mary on the northwest side.
+The island has few sights to see, such as the Lighthouse of Polyaigos on the east side of the island and the remnants of the Church of the Virgin Mary on the northwest side.

 It’s also where the Monachus Mediterranean seals come to give birth.
-This island’s natural beauty makes a boat trip worthwhile whether you hire one or rent one yourself.
+This island’s natural beauty makes a boat trip worthwhile, whether you hire one or rent one yourself.

 Check out: From Adamas: Full-Day Tour of Milos and Poliegos Islands.

-Where to eat on Milos island Greece
+Where to eat on Milos island

 Gialos (Polonia)